trigger-segfault/trigger-segfault.github.io/mods.md

     title: "Nested: Triggerverse"
     url: /mods/triggerverse/
     image: /mods/previews/triggerverse.png
     description: "Triggerverse creates a more user-friendly environment in Nested making it easier to explore infinitely.
 This mod will count the total nodes in existence, as well as allow you to remove nodes or recenter a node to be the primary node.
 Triggerverse will also save your current theme.
-As a bonus it also adds theme park catagories randomly into cities."
+As a bonus it also adds theme park categories randomly into cities."
 ---